 - Reassure parents and carers that the trust they have placed in you is well deserved.
 They will see the changes and improvements in your setting and feel confident that the childcare you provide is of the highest standard.

-- Help you to recognise your own personal strengths and also to acknowledge areas for improvement as an early years professional.
+- Allows practitioners to recognise their own personal strengths and also to identify any possible further training requirements.
 Identify your professional development needs, what is working well for you, your team and setting and how it can be improved.
 This should be an ongoing process to achieve childcare and education inspection excellence.

 To assist you with reflective practice, the ILD system includes reflection functions for children, practitioners, and your setting environment.
 The Child and Environment functions can be accessed by all team members, however, practitioner reflections are stored privately for your own reference.